-- Painting and flooring replacements are authorized at University expense as part of the suite rental fee system as contained in the Chapter Suite Redecoration section.
+- Painting and flooring replacements are authorized at University expense as part of the suite rental fee system as contained in Section N Chapter Suite Redecoration.

 - At the end of spring semester, suites must be left in essentially the same condition as when occupied the preceding fall semester.
 This includes the removal of personal belongings, trash, paper, boxes, etc., and emptying and cleaning of the refrigerator.
 Personal belonging may not be stored in the suite or storage area during the summer months.
 The sorority president or the sorority assistant is responsible for scheduling a suite check-out with Housing at the end of the spring semester.

 - Exterior and Interior windows cannot be painted or covered, including the window next to the suite door.
 Visibility from the hallway into the suite needs to be maintained for safety and security reasons.

 - All sorority projects (i.e., Homecoming, Thon, recruitment) that involve painting or carpentry work must be done in an area designated by the area Housing Office.
 Such projects may not be done in the chapter suites, lounges, corridors or student rooms.
 Resulting damages and/or necessary clean-up will be charged to the chapter.